IIIF/api/source/presentation/4.0/model.md

  If a DirectionalLight does not have an explicit direction, then the default is in the negative y direction (downwards).

+this is really that the light always has a direction of (-y) and is rotated from there.
+So no rotation = "default" direction.

 ##### Point Light

  Point Lights emits from a single point within the scene in all directions.